LA 437/400, (406) 657-2348

 LIT 322 Advanced British Literature III

 [formerly ENGL 363 British Literature III]

 3 cr.
-Prerequisite: LIT 230.
-Provides intensive study and discussion of selections from major British writers from the Victorian period to 1965.
+Prerequisite: LIT 230. (taught in sequence with LIT 320 and 321) Provides intensive study and discussion of selections from major British writers from the Victorian period to 1965.

 LIT 327 Shakespeare

 3 cr.
 Prerequisite: LIT 320 or instructor’s permission.
 (F) Examines the major dramatic genres of Shakespeare: history/tragedy, and comedy/romance.
 Studies Shakespeare’s biography, historical context and knowledge of psychology, ethics, and philosophy as reflected in plays.